qlik-oss/after-work.js/docs/unit.md

 ```

 #### Default Arguments added by after-work.js
-For convenience the runner will append some default arguments:
+The runner appends some default arguments:

 **Default:**
   * Mocha: